gradle/gradle/subprojects/docs/src/docs/release/notes.md

 - `JacocoTaskExtension.classDumpPath` renamed to `classDumpFile`
 - `JacocoMerge.destFile` renamed to `destinationFile`

+### Incubating BuildSetup plugin changes

+- `ConvertMaven2Gradle`, `GenerateBuildScript` and `GenerateSettingsScript` have been removed.
+The according logic is now part of the `SetupBuild` task.
+- The plugin creates different set of tasks, with different types and names depending on the build-setup type
+- The `setupWrapper` task is now called `wrapper`.

 ## External contributions

 We would like to thank the following community members for making contributions to this release of Gradle.